-- act with integrity, trust, respect, openness and transparency - put your customers first; be a team player, build effective relationships - treat others with dignity, value diversity; promote fairness and equality of opportunity - be impartial and not to let any private interest or personal relationship influence your decisions or actions.
-You must not use your position to further your own private interests nor further the interests of others inappropriately - ✤ lead by example to promote a culture of pride in working for a high performing Council - comply with all legislative requirements and to take all reasonable action to protect the Council's interests - value everyone's contribution and celebrate success - engage, involve and be supportive through change; be open to new ways of working and offer your own ideas for change - promote wellbeing within a healthy and safe workplace - remember you serve the public and have a duty to provide value for money when using Council equipment, materials and resources; return all Council property when you leave the Organisation - maintain the confidentiality of Council information.
-You need to know when and how access to information should be restricted and when information should be disclosed - take time to understand how you and your team contribute to the corporate objectives; adopt a 'can do' approach; continually try to improve your own performance; learn from mistakes, and actively participate in your personal development - take care that your conduct, in and out of work, does not bring the Council into disrepute - take care not to publicly criticise the Council in your working life except in accordance with the Public Interest Disclosure Act 1998.
-Only designated employees and trade union officials are authorised to speak to the media - take care not to publicly criticise the Council in your private life, including the use of social media.
-You may however, wish to express your views as a Perth and Kinross resident in response to public consultations - recognise that we all have the capacity to influence people by our behaviour, to achieve a common goal - notify your Executive Director or Head of Service as soon as practicable if you have been convicted of a criminal offence; are being investigated for, or have been charged with a criminal offence as this may affect your work or working relationship with the Council - notify your Executive Director or Head of Service as soon as practicable if you become involved in a civil dispute if this could affect your work or working relationship with the Council - fulfil your duty to make any payments due to the Council in good time, including Council Tax, and inform your line manager or the Council's Chief Exchequer Officer by emailing chiefexchequerofficer@pkc.gov.uk or by telephoning 01738 475570 immediately if for any reason this does not happen - serve the Council and all Councillors, regardless of your own political outlook
+- I understand I am required to meet any code of practice or professional standards that are relevant to my job - I understand that I am expected to embrace and promote the standard set out within the Employee Code of Conduct - I will act with integrity, trust, respect, openness and be transparent - 4 I will put customers first, be a team player and build effective relationships - I will treat others with dignity, value diversity, promote fairness and equality of opportunity - I understand I will be impartial and will not let any private interests or personal relationships influence my decisions or actions. - I will not use my position to further my own interest not to further the interests of others inappropriately - I will lead by example to promote the culture of pride in working for a high performing Council - I will comply with all legislative requirement and to take all reasonable actions to protect the Council's interests - 4 I will value everyone's contributions and celebrate success. - I will be engaged, involved and supportive through change; be open to new ways of working and offer my own idea for change. - 4 I will promote wellbeing within a healthy and safe workplace - I understand that I serve the public and have a duty to provide value for money when using Council equipment, materials and resources and will return all Council property when I leave the organisation - I will maintain the confidentiality of Council information.
+I understand I will adhere to guidance on when and how, I access information, which is restricted and when this should be disclosed - I will take the time to understand how my role and that of my team contributes to the corporate objectives, I will adopt a 'can do' approach, continually try to improve my performance, learn from my mistakes, and actively participate in my own development - I will ensure that my conduct in and out of work does not bring the council into disrepute - I understand that I must take care not to publicly criticise the Council in my working life, except in accordance with the Public Interest Disclosure Act 1998.
+I understand that only designated employees and trade union officials are authorised to speak to the media - I understand that I must take care not to publicly criticise the Council in my private life, including the use of social media.
+However, I may express my views as a Perth & Kinross resident in response to public consultations - I recognise that I have the capacity to influence people with my behaviour, to achieve a common goal - I understand that I must notify my Executive Director or Head of Service as soon as is practicable if I have been convicted of a criminal offence, being investigate for, or have been charged with a criminal offence that will affect my work, or working relationship with the Council - I will notify my Executive Director of Head of Service as soon as is practicable if I become involved in a civil dispute that could affect my work or working relationships with the Council - I will fulfil my duty to make any payments due to the Council in good time, including Council Tax and inform my line manger or the Council's Chief Accountant by emailing CHXFinance@pkc.gov.uk immediately if for any reason this does not happen - 4 I will serve the Council and all Councillors, regardless of my own political outlook - I will read the other documentation referred to in conjunction with the Employee Code of Conduct